Israeli weed smokers choked by border fence with Egypt

 "They (the smugglers) know the terrain as well as we do.
 They collect intelligence on us and observe our movements.
 They do all that well, but we wait for them at the right spots and we catch them."

 Middle East turmoil has affected the northern drug route into Israel too.
-Neighboring Lebanon has become increasingly embroiled in the Syrian civil war and violence in the area has complicated cross-border narcotics trafficking.
+Neighbouring Lebanon has become increasingly embroiled in the Syrian civil war and violence in the area has complicated cross-border narcotics trafficking.

 "LIKE COCAINE"